gauravsbisht/RASAChatBot/README.md

 pip install setuptools –upgrade
 ```

-The bot is trained using
+After the installation is completed and the training data has been created, the bot is trained using
 ```
 rasa train
 ```